servicepack: The Go Framework That Actually Understands How Real Development Works

 • Replaces the module name everywhere

-• Resets the README to just your project name
+• Replaces README with just your project name

 • Runs git init for a fresh start